dmiska25/leet-tracker-extension/docs/ARCHITECTURE.md

 **Example Timeline**:
 - User with 500 submissions syncs for first time
-- Submissions from last 30 days (e.g., 50) enriched immediately → ~30-60 seconds
+- Submissions from last 90 days (e.g., 100) enriched immediately → ~1-2 minutes
-- Remaining 450 queued for backfill, stored with basic data
+- Remaining 400 queued for backfill, stored with basic data
 - User submits a new solution → sync runs, processes new submission only
 - User visits LeetCode later (no new submissions) → sync processes 20 from backfill queue
-- After ~23 "idle" syncs, all historical data is enriched
+- After ~20 "idle" syncs, all historical data is enriched
 - User sees recent data instantly, historical data fills in during idle times

 ---